zenml-io/template-starter/template/README.md

 zenml model version update breast_cancer_classifier rf --stage production
 ```

-Even if we did this manually for illustration, if you inspect the [promoter code](steps/model_promoter.py), we can see this would already have been done automatically by the training pipeline.
-It uses the previous production metrics to compare to the current one, and promotes the new model if it performs better on the test set.
+While we've demonstrated a manual promotion process for clarity, a more in-depth look at the [promoter code](steps/model_promoter.py) reveals that the training pipeline is designed to automate this step.
+It evaluates the latest model against established production metrics and, if the new model outperforms the existing one based on test set results, it will automatically promote the model to production.
+Here is an overview of the process:

 <img src=".assets/cloud_mcp.png" width="60%" alt="Model Control Plane">